mauricin-vm/oss-pdf-manipulation-system/README.md

 - Check that start page is not greater than end page
 - Use valid page numbers (greater than 0)

-### OCR and Anonymization Issues
+### PyMuPDF Anonymization Issues

-#### OCR not working
+#### Python not found
-- Verify Google Cloud Vision API is properly configured
-- Check that `GOOGLE_APPLICATION_CREDENTIALS` points to a valid JSON file
-- Ensure the service account has the "Cloud Vision API User" role
-- Check the Google Cloud console for API usage and quota limits

-#### Gemini AI errors
-- Verify your `GEMINI_API_KEY` is correct and active
+- Ensure Python 3.7+ is installed and available in PATH
+- Try running `python --version` or `python3 --version` in terminal
+- On Windows, make sure Python is added to system PATH

+#### PyMuPDF not installed
+- Install PyMuPDF using: `pip install PyMuPDF`
+- On some systems, you may need: `pip3 install PyMuPDF`
+- Verify installation with: `python -c "import fitz; print('PyMuPDF installed')"`

+#### Redaction not working
-- Check rate limits on the Gemini API
+- Ensure areas are properly selected on the PDF viewer
-- Large documents may take several minutes to process

-#### Files downloaded without anonymization
-- This means either OCR failed to extract text (scanned PDF issue) or AI processing failed
-- Check browser console and server logs for specific error messages
+- Check browser console for JavaScript errors during area selection
-- For scanned PDFs, ensure image quality is sufficient for OCR
+- Verify the PDF is not corrupted or password-protected

+#### Permission errors
+- Ensure the application has write permissions in the temp directory
+- On Linux/Mac, check file permissions for the project folder

 ## 📄 License